trivialsoftware/trivialdb/ReadMe.md

     {
         // Work with `val` here
     });

+// Get an object asynchronously that doesn't exist db.load('does_not_exist')
+    .then(function(val)
+    {
+    	// Will never get here
+    })
+    .catch(trivialdb.errors.DocumentNotFound, function(error)
+    {
+        // Handle the error.
+    });
 ```

 TrivialDB only supports direct retrieval by a single string identifier.
 If a value for that key is not found, `undefined`
-will be returned.
-(This mirrors the direct use of objects in JavaScript.)
-However, if you are using `get` we allow you
+will be returned for `get` (This mirrors the direct use of objects in JavaScript); additionally, we allow you to pass in
-to pass in a default value, which will be returned if the key is not found.
-This is _not_ supported on `load`, however,
+a default value, which will be returned if the key is not found.
+This is _not_ supported on `load`, however, as `load`
-as `load` is intended to return you _exactly_ what is in the database at this moment.
+is intended to return you _exactly_ what is in the database at this moment.
+If you attempt to use `load` to get a
+document that does not exist, it will throw a `DocumentNotFoundError` object.
+This allows you to do traditional promise
+error handling, as opposed to using `if(result === undefiend)`.

 #### Storing Values